 - See all of the best Samsung phone deals in one place

-Samsung Galaxy S20 review
+Samsung Galaxy S20 deals: trade-in your old handset

-Samsung Galaxy S20 review in brief
+Samsung Galaxy S20 review:

 On a more innovative level, there are some features to be really excited about here.
 The 5G capability for higher latency and downloads, the 120Hz refresh rate for the smoothest of gaming and app transitions and a completely reworked camera with 3x optical zoom, 30x super resolution zoom and 8K video.